heyjianjing/convex_optimization/README.md

 * Interior point methods convert inequality constrained problem into a sequence of unconstrained or equality constrained problems
 * Log barrier function to approximate inequality constraints
 * Centering problem with log barrier function
-* Central path and analytic center
+* Central path and analytic center of polyhedron
 * Equivalence between optimality condition for centering problem and minimizing Lagrangian of original problem
 * Solving centering problem provides dual feasible point and lower bound of solution of original problem
 * Duality gap on central path